De vita et moribus philosophorum

-There are over 150 manuscript copies of De vita et moribus philosophorum, mostly from France and Italy.
+The text circulated widely in manuscript and print.
+There are over 270 manuscript copies of De vita et moribus philosophorum, mostly from France and Italy.
 It was a popular early printed book, going through 30 editions by 1530.
-A Spanish translation was made in the early 15th century, an Italian translation by 1475 and three in Polish by the early 16th century.
-Two German translations, one by Hans Lobenzweig and another by Anton Sorg, had appeared by 1490.
+It was translated into Spanish in the early fifteenth century and into Italian by 1475.
+Two German translations had been made by 1490, and three in Polish by the early sixteenth century.
+It was also translated into Catalan, French and Czech.